dpwhittaker/esp-thumbpads/main/fs/keyboard.md

 | {RALT}    | E6   | Right Alt (as key)      |
 | {RGUI}    | E7   | Right GUI (as key)      |

-*Note: Modifier codes (LC, LS etc.) act as prefixes affecting subsequent actions and persist.
-Special key names like {LCTRL}, {LSHIFT} represent pressing *that specific modifier key itself*, which might be needed in rare cases or for remapping.*
+*Note: Modifier codes (LC, LS etc.) can act as prefixes affecting subsequent actions OR as standalone actions that update the modifier state and send an immediate report.
+Special key names like {LCTRL}, {LSHIFT} also update the state and send an immediate report.*

 ## Appendix B: Icon Codes (`$<Name>`)